VTL § 1110(a) - Disobeying a Traffic Control Device

 • In unfortunate circumstances, you will get this ticket as part of a double charge.
 For example, if you fail to stop at a stop sign and are issued two tickets.
 First you get a ticket for failing to stop at a stop sign.
 Then you get another ticket for disobeying a traffic control device.
 Both charges are technically correct, but this is an example of improper redundant charging.
 This should be fought.

 The Benjamin Goldman Law Office is a New York State Traffic Ticket defense firm.
-We operate across the entire New York State.
+We operate across the entire New York State and have seen much success fighting tickets.
 Our firm has helped many motorists get dismissals or reductions of their 1110(a) ticket.
 It does not matter if the citation was issued as part of a roadside reduction or if you were given a plea offer from a prosecutor.
 Feel free to get in touch with information about your case and we will let you know what we can do for you.
 At the Benjamin Goldman Law Office, consultations are free.

 Other Traffic Violations We Handle